Skip to main content

 How do replacement filter costs compare between these systems?

-The iSpring has cheaper replacement filters — annual filter costs run roughly $60-80 using widely available cartridges.
-The Waterdrop uses proprietary composite filters that cost more, with annual replacement running approximately $100-130.
-The iSpring's open filter design gives you more third-party options, while the Waterdrop's filters are brand-locked.
+The iSpring has cheaper replacement filters — annual filter costs are noticeably lower thanks to widely available cartridges and third-party options.
+The Waterdrop uses proprietary composite filters that cost roughly 40-60% more per year.
+The iSpring's open filter design gives you more aftermarket choices, while the Waterdrop's filters are brand-locked.

 Can I taste the difference between water from these two systems?